Python3pkg/Penates-Server/doc/source/installation.rst

 Installation
 ============

-Like many Python packages, you can use several methods to install Penates Server 0.5.
+Like many Python packages, you can use several methods to install Penates Server.
-Penates Server 0.5 designed to run with python2.7.x.
+Penates Server designed to run with python2.7.x.
 The following packages are also required:

   * setuptools >= 3.0
   * djangofloor >= 0.18.0
+  * python-gnupg
+  * rubymarshal
+  * pyyaml

 Of course you can install it from the source, but the preferred way is to install it as a standard Python package, via pip.